SpencerPao/Data_Science/Sampling Methods/README.md

 # Sampling Methods in R
-The associated YouTube video with the list of sampling methods walkthrough is the following link: https://youtu.be/8_4Ls7k1wyw
+The associated YouTube video with the list of sampling methods walkthrough is the following link: [**Sampling Methods Video**](https://youtu.be/8_4Ls7k1wyw)
 - Undersampling/oversampling
 - SMOTE
 - Tomek Links